tomuky/Save-The-Crew/README.md

 # Website for the #SaveTheCrew grassroots movement

-Old website mostly built with HTML, jQuery, and PHP (PHP has been removed).
+Old website built with HTML, jQuery, and PHP (PHP has been removed).